Chapter 5 Exploring a single variable

 5.3 Skewness and kurtosis

-There are two more descriptive statistics that you will sometimes see reported in the psychological literature, known as skewness and kurtosis.
-In practice, neither is used nearly as frequently as the central tendency and variability measures we’ve discussed.
-Skewness is critical, so you see it mentioned a fair bit.
+There are two more descriptive statistics that you will likely see reported in the psychological literature, known as skewness and kurtosis.
+These are measures of the shape of the distribution of the data.

-What about kurtosis?
-Kurtosis, put simply, is a measure of the “pointiness” of a data set, as illustrated in Figure 5.8.
+Kurtosis, put simply, is a measure of the “pointiness” of a data set, as illustrated in Figure 5.10.

 Suppose a friend is creating a new questionnaire to measure “grumpiness”.
 The survey has 50 questions, which you can answer in a grumpy way or not.
 Across a big sample (hypothetically, let’s imagine a million people or so!), the data are fairly normally distributed, with the mean grumpiness score being 17 out of 50 questions answered in a grumpy way and the standard deviation is 5.
 In contrast, when we take the questionnaire, we answer 35 out of 50 questions in a grumpy way.
 So, how grumpy are we?
 One way to think about it would be to say that we have a grumpiness of 35/50, so you might say that we’re 70% grumpy.
 But that’s a bit weird when you think about it.
 Suppose our friend had phrased her questions a bit differently.
 In that case, people might have answered them differently, so the overall distribution of answers could easily move up or down depending on the precise way the questions were asked.
 So, we’re only 70% grumpy with respect to this set of survey questions.
 Even if it’s an excellent questionnaire, this isn’t a very informative statement.